Espresso-Aficionados/website/guides/water.md

 We don’t care about the potassium for now, we want bicarbonate elements, so it’s 1.00794 + 1.00794 + (15.9994*3) for HCO<sub>3</sub> = 61.01684

-61.01684 is our Atomic Weight
+61.01684 is our atomic weight

-Divide target concentration by HCO<sub>3</sub> Atomic weight
+Divide target concentration by HCO<sub>3</sub> atomic weight

 61 / 61.01684 = 0.99972401